lumen-core-lab/ai-interaction-protocols/01_archive/Documentation/04 Apex Protokoll.md

 The APEX Promise

-    “Implement APEX and your AI will be more profitable, less risky, and more efficient than your competitors’.
-The fact that it’s also more ethical is just good business.”
+    "Implement APEX and your AI will be more profitable, less risky, and more efficient than your competitors’.
+The fact that it’s also more ethical is just good business."

 12. Implementation Roadmap
 Week 1: Business Case